lowfront/firebase-adapter/README.md

 ## Introduction

 Adapter plug-in for NextAuth.js to use custom token method authentication.
 It is currently intended for Firestore Database, and will add a Realtime Database adapter later.
 Firebase can handle the database in the client, but there is not enough providers for authentication provided by Firebase.
 This package allows you to create rules in Firebase using credentials from various OAuth providers in NextAuth, and allows you to use Firebase in the client while the database is protected.
 Examples of use can be found [here](https://github.com/lowfront/firebase-adapter/tree/master/example).

 ## How to start

 ### Installation
+This module is built for NextAuth.js v4.
+And, the Firebase admin SDK is used for storing NextAuth.js data, and the Firebase SDK is also required to access it from the client.
+Install [NextAuth.js](https://www.npmjs.com/package/next-auth) and [Firebase Admin SDK](https://www.npmjs.com/package/firebase-admin) as required, and install [Firebase SDK](https://www.npmjs.com/package/firebase) depending on whether the client uses Firebase.
 ```npm i @lowfront/firebase-adapter```

 ### Register NextAuth.js